Littorina obtusata

 Littorina obtusata, common name the flat periwinkle, is a species of sea snail, a marine gastropod mollusk in the family Littorinidae, the winkles or periwinkles.

 Description

-Littorina obtusata, Flat Periwinkles, are sea snails and sea slugs.
+Littorina obtusata, flat periwinkles, are sea snails.
 They grow to 1.5 cm in height.
 They can be brown, yellow, olive green, and black.
 They are mostly found in the colors of brown, reddish brown, or yellow, with few being red or white because of the abundance of brown seaweed.
-Littorina obtusata get the name, Flat Periwinkle, because they have a flattened spire and a large tear-dropped shaped aperture.
+L. obtusata get the name flat periwinkle because they have a flattened spire and a large tear-drop-shaped aperture.
 The last whorl of the shell makes up 90% of their height.
 The maximum recorded shell length is 13.5 mm.
+The operculum is yellowish to brown.
 This species is mainly littoral, but also has gill respiration.
 This means that they can survive both in water, and extended amounts of time on land.